micropython/micropython/ports/stm32/mboot/README.md

 `u32` means unsigned 32-bit little-endian integer.

-The firmware to load must be a gzip'd DfuSe file (.dfu.gz).
+The firmware to load must be a gzip'd DfuSe file (.dfu.gz) and stored within a FAT formatted partition.

 The provided fwupdate.py script contains helper functions to call into Mboot with the correct data, and also to update Mboot itself.